Sharp Stability Wavenumber-explicit Bounds for 2D Helmholtz Equations: Introduction and Motivations

 In this paper, we shall consider the following 2D Helmholtz equation: \be \mathcal{L}{u}:=\Delta u + k^2 u = -f \quad \mbox{in} \quad \Omega:=(0,1)^2 \ee with the following boundary conditions \be \ee where $k>0$ is a constant wavenumber, $f \in L^{2}(\Omega)$ is the source term, and $g_{j} \in L^{2}(\Gamma_{j})$ for $j=1,\dots,4$ are boundary data.
 The different boundary conditions are prescribed by boundary operators $\bc_1,\ldots,\bc_4$, which belong to one of the three boundary operators: $\id$ (i.e., $\id u=u$) for a Dirichlet boundary condition; $\frac{\partial }{\partial \nv}$ for a Neumann boundary condition; or $\frac{\partial }{\partial \nv}-ik\id$ for the impedance boundary condition, where $\nu$ is the outward normal vector.
 We shall assume that at least one impedance boundary condition is present.
 Without loss of generality, we assume that the impedance boundary condition is always imposed on $\Gamma_4$, i.e., $\bc_4=\frac{\partial }{\partial \nv}-i k \id$.
 More specifically, we are interested in the following boundary configurations \be \bc_1, \bc_3 \in \{\id, \tfrac{\partial }{\partial \nv}\}, \quad \bc_2 \in \{\id, \tfrac{\partial }{\partial \nv}, \tfrac{\partial }{\partial \nv}-ik \id \}, \quad \mbox{and}\quad \bc_4=\tfrac{\partial }{\partial \nv}-ik \id. \ee

 See \cref{fig:config} for the domain and boundary configurations of the 2D Helmholtz equation \eqref{helmholtz}--\eqref{bc}.
 The importance of understanding how the solutions of the Helmholtz equations behave with respect to the boundary data and the source term cannot be overstated.
 To the best of our knowledge, such configurations have not been studied in details and thus their stability bounds are not available except for one case, where three sides have the homogeneous Dirichlet conditions while one side has an inhomogeneous impedance boundary condition \cite{DLS15}.
-Hence, our aim is to study the stability of the above 2D Helmholtz equation with inhomogeneous boundary conditions and derive several sharp wavenumber-explicit stability bounds.
+Hence, our aim is to study the stability of the above 2D Helmholtz equation with inhomogeneous boundary conditions and derive several sharp wavenumber-explicit stability bounds that hold for all positive wavenumber $k$.
 By sharp, we mean that our stability bounds capture the leading $k$-dependent term in front of the norm of a given datum, which is accurate up to a constant multiple (independent of $k$ and the given datum).
 To achieve this goal, we shall also devise and rigorously justify a lifting strategy, which assists us in dealing with inhomogeneous horizontal boundary conditions.
 Furthermore, we shall give several examples to illustrate the sharpness of our stability bounds.
-Our stability analysis in this paper also motivates us to develop an efficient numerical algorithm to tackle the above problem in the presence of an arbitrarily large wavenumber, which will be addressed elsewhere.